-APHA may need to check this information if the new owner applies for a commercial use certificate.
+APHA may need to check this information if the new owner applies for an Article 10 certificate.

-You will need to apply for a commercial use certificate if:
+You’ll need to apply for an Article 10 certificate if:

 - the gift involves some other type of exchange or benefit, including a charitable donation